lovasoa/marshmallow_dataclass/README.md

 See [marshmallow's documentation about extending `Schema`](https://marshmallow.readthedocs.io/en/stable/extending.html).

 ### Custom NewType declarations

-> This feature is currently only available
-> in the latest pre-release, `6.1.0rc1`.
-> Please try it, and open an issue if you have
-> some feedback to give about it.

 This library exports a `NewType` function to create types that generate [customized marshmallow fields](https://marshmallow.readthedocs.io/en/stable/custom_fields.html#creating-a-field-class).